lucaswxp/form-builder/README.md

 A node js library for building forms and form elements

-How it works
+Basics
 ============

-Basically you create a Form object and starting adding fields to it, see a simple example:
+Basically you create a Form object and start adding fields to it, see a simple example:

 ```javascript
 var Form = require('form-builder').Form;